 Flooding can happen to anyone, whether you’re in the “100-year floodplain” or not.

 The best way to protect your family and home is to live on high ground in the first place.
-Dams and levees can fail so they should be a last line of defense, not the first.
-Be aware of where you live, make a plan and buy flood insurance in order to stay safe and recover quickly after a flood.
+Dams and levees can fail so they should be the last line of defense, not the first.
+Be aware of where you live, make a plan, and buy flood insurance in order to stay safe and recover quickly after a flood.